r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Save the customer (payer) data

+To create payment transactions you need to transmit the customer (payer) of the customer first.

-After you got a vlid token you can start with saving the customer data.
-From the response you need to save the customer->id (f.e.
+From the response you need to save the field "id" (f.e.
 PCU_3RGVMQ5GR2MG4KUZ875XUNP5YQYVAA).

 ## Request